-In January 2000, the Federal Communications Commission (FCC) created a special class of radio licenses called Low Power FM Radio (LPFM).
-The LPFM service is designed to create opportunities for new voices to be heard on the radio.
-The service consists of two types of radio stations: 100-watt stations, which reach an area with a radius of approximately three and one-half miles, and 10-watt stations, which generally reach an area with a radius of between one and two miles.
+The FCC has a special class of radio licenses called Low Power FM Radio (LPFM) to create opportunities for new voices to be heard on the radio.
+The LPFM service service consists of two types of radio stations: 100-watt stations, which reach an area with a radius of approximately three and one-half miles, and 10-watt stations, which generally reach an area with a radius of between one and two miles.

 Who is eligible for LPFM licenses?

-To get an LPFM license, you must be:
+To qualify for an LPFM license, you must be:

 - A government or non-profit entity providing local public safety or transportation service, like a volunteer fire department, local government or state transportation authority